Why the World Needs Catholic Answers

 Want to evaluate Catholic Answers’ performance?

 As a 501(c)(3) non-profit committed to good stewardship to sustain our services, we are pleased to provide information transparency to help you make important decisions about your support.
-View the most recent Catholic Answers audited financial statements and IRS Form 990.
+View the most recent Catholic Answers audited financial statements, IRS Form 990, articles of incorporation, bylaws, and conflict of interest policy.
 If you would like additional financial information for the apostolate beyond what is posted here on our website, please reach out to us.